atlemagnussen/backslash-site/articles/raspberry-midi-keyboard.md

 @audio   -  memlock     unlimited
 ```

-Log out and in again, start fluidsynth and the error message about priority thread should be gone.
+Log out and in again, start fluidsynth and if you had an error message about priority thread before, it should be gone.

-#### Run with different settings
+### Run Fluidsynth with different settings

+Try lower the sample-rate (-r), buffer count (-c) and buffer size (-z)
+--gain is just volume btw.

 ```sh
 $ fluidsynth \